The next generation of Jews for Jesus!

 Avigail’s father is Israeli and her mother is Finnish (converted to Judaism).
 She was born in Israel; however, her parents divorced when she was young.
 Avigail has lived most of her life in Finland, though she has made regular trips to Israel to visit family.

 Avigail became a believer in 2004, after reaching a point in life where her need for God became very clear to her.
-Through reading testimony books, she saw how Jesus changes lives; she called a prayer line she'd found through an ad and prayed to receive the Lord over the phone.
+Through reading story books, she saw how Jesus changes lives; she called a prayer line she’d found through an ad and prayed to receive the Lord over the phone.
 Soon Avigail was sharing her faith with others and a few years ago, she felt God was calling her specifically to reach her Jewish people.
 She left Finland (where she was a registered nurse) and moved to Israel, where she has served with us as an intern.
 Avigail participated on two BYG Israel campaigns and also a NYC witnessing campaign before joining our staff.
 Her Hebrew language skills are stronger than her English, so she is training in Israel.

 Avigail enjoys athletics, especially swimming, skiing and cycling.
 While in school, she also enjoyed acting.